Promacta: 7 things you should know

 - Nausea, diarrhea, upper respiratory tract infections, vomiting, urinary tract infection, increases in liver enzymes (such as ALT or AST), muscle pain, sore throat, back pain, influenza, paresthesias (abnormal sensations of the skin such as tingling, pricking, chilling, burning, or numbness), and a rash are the most common side effects reported.
 Children may be more likely to experience upper respiratory tract infections, nasopharyngitis, cough, diarrhea, fever, or pain.

-- New cataracts or a worsening of existing cataracts has been reported in patients who have received Promacta.
+- New cataracts or a worsening of existing cataracts have been reported in patients who have received Promacta.
 Perform a baseline eye examination before the administration of Promacta and monitor patients regularly for signs and symptoms of cataracts.

 - May cause thromboembolic complications as a result of increases in platelet counts.
 Portal vein thrombosis has been reported in people with chronic liver disease receiving Promacta.